redFrik/biopump/README.md

 * Pump to hear and see your sound.
 * Tilt the head of the PushPull instrument to move the line left and right.

+## Duration

+* The piece can last for a few minutes up to around 10 minutes.
+It is up to the performers to judge.

 ## Future ideas

 * Implement collision detection for lines (in Processing and send back data via osc).
+* Tune strength using one of the knobs at the instrument base.

 ## License